-\begin{remark} \textup{There are many known results related to Theorem \ref{main} when considering the equidistribution of discrete horocycle points the modular surface - namely collections of points of the form $x + iy$ in SL$(2,\mathbb{R}) \backslash \mathbb{H}$ at height $y \to 0$.
-(Here $\mathbb{H}$ is the complex upper half plane which is acted upon by fractional linear transformations represented by elements of SL$(2,\mathbb{R})$ as described in \cite{ErgWithNt}[\textsection 9.1].)
-An effective equidistribution theorem for (translates of) primitve and non-primitve rational horocycle points $x$ is proved by Burrin, Shapira and Yu in \cite{burrin2020translates}[Theorem 1.1].
-Their results hold when the number of such rational points $N$ being considered at height $y$ satisfies $N \gg y^{-(\tfrac{39}{64} + \epsilon)}$ for some $\epsilon > 0$.
-Contrast this with Theorem \ref{main} which corresponds to the case of $N \asymp y^{-1}$.
-Their work builds upon that of Einsiedler, Luethi and Shah in \cite{einsiedler2019primitive} who prove similar effective results about the equidistribution of primitive rational points in the product of the modular surface with a torus.
-Finally, in \cite{marklof2003equidistribution}, Marklof and Str\"{o}mbergsson prove for fixed $\delta > 0$ and almost every $\alpha \in [0,1)$ when $x$ takes values $m\alpha$ for $1 \leq m \leq N$, then we have equistribution of the points $x + iy$ as $y \to 0$ when $y \asymp N^{-\delta}$. }
+\begin{remark} \textup{There are many known results related to Theorem \ref{main} when considering the equidistribution of discrete collections of points on expanding horocycle orbits.
+An effective equidistribution theorem for rational horocycle points $\{ k/N + iy \}_{k=0}^{N-1}$ in the modular surface is proved by Burrin, Shapira and Yu in \cite[Theorem 1.1]{burrin2020translates}.
+Using Spectral methods, \cite{burrin2020translates} shows such points equidistribute when the number of such rational points $N$ being considered at height $y$ satisfies $N \gg y^{-(\tfrac{39}{64} + \epsilon)}$ for some $\epsilon > 0$.
+This contrasts this with Theorem \ref{main} which corresponds to the case when $N \asymp y^{-1}$.
+Using Dynamical methods, Einsiedler, Luethi and Shah prove effective equistribution results for the rational points